 6.4 How many Pets Per Passenger can Travel at One Time?

-2 pets per passenger are the norm for travel by aeroplane.
+2 pets per passenger are the norm for travel by airplane.

 6.5 What are the Charges for Travelling with Pets?

 Travel of pets is chargeable in all cases.
-However, in the case of a Trained Guide Dog of a passenger who is severely dependent, the guide dog can be travelled without any charge.
-However, it a must that the dog should properly muzzled and leashed and also carry up to date health /vaccination certificate.
+However, in the case of a Trained Guide Dog of a passenger who is severely dependent, the guide dog can be traveled without any charge.
+However, it is a must that the dog should be properly muzzled and leashed and also carry up-to-date health /vaccination certificates.

 7. Flight Etiquettes to be Practised

-7.1 What Activities should Passengers Not Do on the flight?
+What Activities Should Passengers Not Do on the flight?

 Following activities should be done on a flight for the safety and sanity of one and all:

-– Switching off electronics or not turning on aeroplane mode during take-off or landing of a flight.
+– Switching off electronics or not turning on airplane mode during take-off or landing of a flight.

 – Maintaining basic hygiene and causing stinky spells every now and then.